 Prior to her studies at the University of Kentucky, Dr. Streams received a B.S. and M.S. in biology from Penn State.
 She has experience teaching undergraduates and graduate students at a range of institutions from her alma maters Penn State and UK to Swarthmore College.
-At TSU, she teaches in the areas of public budgeting and finance, public policy analysis, and nonprofit management.
+At TSU, she teaches in the areas of public budgeting and finance,decision making, public policy analysis, and nonprofit management.
 Dr. Streams' professional experience is in higher education administration and budgeting.
 She consults in the areas of survey development and administration, as well as data management and analysis for decision-making.
 She is a board member of the Southeastern Conference for Public Administration (2016-2018) and past president of the Tennessee Chapter of the American Society for Public Administration.
 A native of Pennsylvania, she resides in East Nashville with her husband, John Niedzwiecki, an associate professor of biology at Belmont University.